zoharIOS/firebase/Readme.md

 ```
 > firebase login
 ```
-create a project, cd to that directory and then:
+**Local Firebase project**: create a project, cd to that directory and then:
 ```
 >firebase init
 ```